LogSentinel/logsentinel-java-client/docs/HashApi.md

 <a name="getHashableContentSimple"></a>
 # **getHashableContentSimple**
-> String getHashableContentSimple(applicationId, auditLogEntryType, signature, details, logLevel, originalEventTimestamp)
+> String getHashableContentSimple(applicationId, logEntryType, signature, details, logLevel, originalEventTimestamp)

 Get the content over which to compute the hash of a request without any additional metadata (including encrypted request bodies)